MishkaKnizhka98/Project/README.md

 This section represents a brief theoretical background of linear regression and how to implement it in Python.
 Suppose that one has a set of observations (**examples**) that possess some information (**features**) of each observation.
 For example, it could be a dataset of people, whose features are their gender, age, working experience, level education and salary.
-Then regression analysis is used to find a relation between such features and given a new example, to predict its certain feature on the basis of other features.
+Then regression analysis is used to find a relation between such features and, given a new example, to predict a value of a certain feature on the basis of other features.
 The function that determines the dependence between features is called a **model**.
 The feature that we want to compute is called the **output** or the **target** of the model and the other features that are put into the model as parameters, are